 Sulphate is readily available for uptake by plants but can be prone to leaching, especially under high rainfall conditions.
 While elemental sulphur remains in soils longer than sulphate, its plant availability depends upon its oxidation to sulphate - with this being controlled by soil conditions and other factors.
 Generally, elemental sulphur particles below 20 microns in size are better dispersed in soils and more prone to microbial oxidation.

 Enriching urea with sulphur or sulphate

-Each of these finishing technologies, while having their own distinct pros and This article reviews and summarises the different commercial finishing technolocons, have been successfully used by gies used to create U+ES and UAS fertilizfertilizer producers to manufacture urea ers.
-Recent industrial references are also products enriched with sulphur in elemenincluded as examples.
+This article reviews and summarises the different commercial finishing technologies used to create U+ES and UAS fertilizers.
+Recent industrial references are also included as examples.